lvanschilfgaarde/lordcephei.github.io/pages/fpintrotut.md

     $lmf ctrl.si

-The first part of the output is similar to what we've seen from the other programs (it contains structural information and symmetry etc).
-Note that the Barth-Hedin exchange-correlation functional is used, as indicated by "XC:BH", this was specified by "xcfun=  2" in the ctrl file (the default).
+The first part of the output is similar to what we've seen from the other programs.
 Look for the line beginning with "lmfp", it should be around 60 lines down.
-The lmf program looks for an input density from a restart file called rst.si but this file doesn't exist (we haven't run any calculation for a full density yet).
-Instead lmf looks for the atm file and uses the free atom densities and overlaps them to form a guess density (Mattheis construction).
-Next lmf begins the first iteration of a self-consistent cycle: calculate the potential from the guess density, solve the Kohn-Sham equation and Brillouin zon integration for various properties such as the output density.
+This line tells us about what input density is used.
+The lmf program first looks for a restart file "rst.si" and if it's not found it then looks for the free atom density file "atm.si".
+Lmf then overlaps the free atom densities to form a guess density (Mattheis construction) and this is used as the input density.
+Next lmf begins the first iteration of a self-consistent cycle: calculate the potential from the input density, solve the Kohn-Sham equations and perform Brillouin zon integration for various properties such as the output density.
 The Fermi energy and band gap are reported in the Brillouin zone integration section, look for "BZWTS".
-Towards the end the Kohn-Sham total energy is reported along with the Harris-Foulkes total energy (see theory notes).
+Towards the end, the Kohn-Sham total energy is reported along with the Harris-Foulkes total energy.
 These two energies will be the same at self-consistency (or very close at near self-consistency).
 Note that the calculation then stops after a single iteration, this is because the number of iterations "nit" is set to 1 by default in the ctrl file.
 Now change the number of iterations to something like 20 and run lmf again.
-A lot of text will be produced so it will be easier to pipe the output to a file, here we call it our.lmfsc (the sc indicating self-consistent).
+A lot of text will be produced so it will be easier to redirect the output to a file, here we call it out.lmfsc (the sc indicating self-consistent).

     $vi ctrl.si
     $lmf ctrl.si > out.lmfsc

 Now take a look at the output file "out.lmfsc".
-Look for the line beginning with "iors", again around line 60, and you will see that the guess density was read from the restart file "rst.si".
-The rst file was created after the single iteration.
-Now move to the end of the file, the "it 8 of 20" indicates that the calculation converged after 8 iterations.
+Look for the line beginning with "iors", again around line 60, and you will see that this time the rst file was found and the density is used as the input density (the rst file was created after the single iteration).
+Now move to the end of the file, the "c" in front of the Harris Foulkes "ehf" and Kohn-Sham "ehk" energies indicates that convergence was reached.
+A few lines up you can see that it took 8 iterations to converge: "it 8 of 20".
 At the end of each iteration the total energies (KS and HF) are printed and a check is made for self-consistency.
-Two parameters conv and convc were given in the ctrl file and these specify the self-consistency tolerances for the total energy and root mean square (RMS) change in the density.
-The change in the density can be tracked by grepping the output for 'DQ' and the change in the energy can be tracked by grepping for 'ehk=-'.
+The two parameters conv and convc in the ctrl file specift the self-consistency tolerances for the total energy and root mean square (RMS) change in the density.
+Try grepping for "DQ" and "ehk=-" to see how the density and energy changes between iterations.

+    $grep 'DQ' out.lmfsc
+    $grep 'ehk=-' out.lmfsc

 And that's it!
-You now have a self-consistent density and looked at some basic properties such as the band gap and total energy.
+You now have a self-consistent density and have calculated some basic properties such as the band gap and total energy.

 <hr style="height:5pt; visibility:hidden;" />
 ### FAQ